Dictionary » Positive Words » Qualified – Meaning, Definition, Synonyms and Antonyms

 • We need a qualified electrician to handle this wiring issue.

-• The candidate is highly qualified for the teaching position.
+• The candidate is highly qualified for the teaching position after completing her degree and teaching certification.

 Qualified Synonyms